-Attention: When you reinstall device drivers, you are changing the current configuration of your computer.
-Reinstall device drivers only when it is necessary to correct a problem with your computer.
+Attention: Reinstalling device drivers will change the current configuration of your computer.
+Reinstall device drivers only when it is necessary to solve a problem with your computer.

 To reinstall a device driver for a factory-installed device, do the following: